 In the meanwhile, the US/Mexico border remains closed because of “public health risks” (Title 42) until May 11, 2023 at which time the administration will lift Title 42, but implement new deterrence policies at the border.
 Once again leaving thousands of families in danger and little hope.

 The asylum seekers on our southern border fight hard, every day, to maintain their dignity and sanity in the face of powerful forces that have displaced them from their homes and turned them into a mobile population of vulnerable human beings who nobody wants.
 But with every passing day, the battle against discouragement and despair becomes more difficult.
 It is a shameful fact of American life today that these helpless, vulnerable people have become pawns in a political battle that has little to do, ultimately, with the suffering that these children, women, and men are enduring.

 This is not the promised land to which these asylum seekers have journeyed with so much hope.

 A Film Series About Global Forced Migration

-The involuntary displacement of more than 70 million people in all corners of the earth—a number that could increase by at least a third in the next ten years-- is an unfolding tragedy that will, depending on our response, help define what kind of world we share with our fellow human beings in the 21st century, and what kind of global civilization we become.
+The involuntary displacement of more than 108 million people in all corners of the earth—a number that will continue to increase—is an unfolding tragedy that will depend on our response, help define what kind of world we share with our fellow human beings in the 21st century, and what kind of global civilization we become.